 RANGE FINDER – A device used to determine the range to a target.
 Many range finders work by bouncing a laser beam off the target or nearby object and measuring the time for the reflection to arrive back at the instrument.
 It is also possible to use various passive optical devices such as a mil-dot telescopic sight.

-REACH – The measurement from the backstrap to the face of the trigger.
+REACH – The measurement from the backstrap (the rearmost surface of the grip.
+The rear of two gripstraps on a handgun, which lies beneath the heel of the hand when gripping the gun) to the face of the trigger.

-REACTIVE TARGETS – Targets that do something when you hit them, such as fall over, burst, send up smoke, or make a noise.
+REACTIVE TARGETS – Targets that do something when you hit them; they can fall over, burst, send up smoke, or make a noise.

 RECEIVER – The housing for a firearm’s breech (portion of the barrel with chamber into which a cartridge or projectile is loaded) and firing mechanism.
 In semi-automatic handguns and revolvers, this part is typically called the frame.

-RECOIL – Sometimes called kick, is the sudden rearward push made against the shooter when a firearm is fired.
+RECOIL – Sometimes called kick; the sudden rearward push made against the shooter when a firearm is fired.
 This push is due to Newton’s Third Law of physics (for every action there is an equal and opposite reaction).
-The heavier the bullet and the faster it leaves the muzzle of the barrel the more recoil.
-A shooter is said to be recoil sensitive if she does not enjoy the sensation caused by this rearward force.
+The heavier the bullet and the faster it leaves the muzzle of the barrel the greater the recoil.
+A shooter is said to be “recoil sensitive” if she does not enjoy the sensation caused by this rearward force.

 REGISTRATION – A method by which a gunsmith makes all the slots of the screws in a firearm line up.
 Usually this involves such things as machining a new slot in the screw.